-A deployment package is a zip collection of all the codes and dependencies that SCF runs, which should be specified during function creation.
-You can create a deployment package in your local environment and upload it to SCF, or write the code directly in the SCF console, which will create and upload the deployment package for you.
+A deployment package is a zip collection of all the code and dependencies that SCF runs, which should be specified during function creation.
+You can create a deployment package in your local environment and upload it to SCF or write the code directly in the SCF Console which will create and upload the deployment package for you.
 Please use the following criteria to determine whether you can use the console to create a deployment package:

 The code package submitted directly to the SCF platform or submitted by uploading to COS and then imported into SCF must be in zip format.
 7-Zip can be used on Windows and zip command line tools can be used on Linux for compression or decompression.

 When packaging, you need to package the code files but not the entire directory of the code; after packaging is completed, the entry function file must be in the root directory of the package.

 When packaging on Windows, you can enter the function code directory, select all files, right-click and select "Send to > Compressed (zipped) folder" to create the deployment package.
 If a tool such as 7-Zip is used to unzip and browse the package, the entry function and other libraries should be included in the package.

 When packaging on Linux, you can enter the function code directory, run the